davizuku/figonacci-phpactorial/README.md

 ## Disclaimers

-- `FibFac` implementation in GO include an optimization using go routines.
+- `FibFac` and `TextLen` implementations in GO include an optimization using go routines.
 This is an optimization taking profit of one of the limitations of PHP services, which is parallelism, as stated [here](https://github.com/krakjoe/pthreads#sapi-support)
 - Memoization or other algorithmic optimizations have not been applied to the `FibFac` implementation to increase the CPU demand and simulate higher load to the services.